Chiara Permentilla

-Chiara May Permentilla, also known as Chiara Permentilla, is a Filipino volleyball player.
-She is a former Adamson Lady Falcons player in the University Athletic Association of the Philippines (UAAP) and is now the Nxled Chameleons team captain in the Premier Volleyball League (PVL).
+Chiara May Permentilla, also known as Chiara Permentilla, is a Filipino professional volleyball player.
+She is a former Adamson Lady Falcons player in the University Athletic Association of the Philippines (UAAP) and currently plays for the Nxled Chameleons in the Premier Volleyball League (PVL).

 Early life and education

 Permentilla attended De La Salle Lipa and Adamson University.

 Career

 Four years after suffering from an ACL injury, Permentilla regained her old form, playing at a better time with Akari in 2023 as she scored 13 points, 10 digs and eight excellent receptions in a win over Army-Black Mamba.

 Having an "Italian connection" with a new coach, Permentilla is now the team captain of Nxled.